Would you like more storage space? A different look for your room? Maybe just more space in your room?

-- Please call (509) 313-5652 (or extension 5652) or email firstname.lastname@example.org to request that the Custodial Department bunk your beds.
-You will need to provide your name, building and room number, the side of the room on which you would like the beds bunked (i.e. if you are standing in the doorway looking into your room, would you like your beds on the left or the right?), a phone number to reach you and an email address.
+- Please call (509) 313-5652 (or extension 5652 from an on campus phone) or email email@example.com to request that the Custodial Department bunk your beds.
+You will need to provide your student ID number, name, building and room number, the side of the room on which you would like the beds bunked (i.e. if you are standing in the doorway looking into your room, would you like your beds on the left or the right?), a phone number to reach you and an email address.

 - Most beds are raisable, except for those in the top two floors of Kennedy and the upper division apartments (unless the apartment has multiple tenants per bedroom, by request of Housing).